-The spread of coronavirus has shaken the economy with mass layoffs and increased uncertainty.
-As a result more and more Americans are finding themselves in mounting debt.
-In 2018, the American household debt reached an all-time high at $13.21 trillion across 300 million people.
-But for those with a diagnosable mental illness, debt has an even more detrimental impact.
+The spread of coronavirus has shaken the economy with mass layoffs and increased uncertainty, leaving more Americans in mounting debt.
+As of May 2020, American household debt increased to $14.3 trillion.
+For those with a diagnosable mental illness, debt has an even more detrimental impact.

-One in four adults will experience a mental health event at some point in their life.
-The relationship between debt and mental health is complicated and different for everyone.
+Since the pandemic began, more than 33% of Americans have experienced clinical signs of depression, anxiety or both.
+Add in the financial difficulties many are experiencing and that number rises to nearly half of the population.
 According to Katie Lear, LCMHC, “Not everyone who struggles with debt also struggles with mental health, but the two can impact each other in a “chicken-and-the-egg” sort of way.”
 In other words, no one can say for sure which comes first, debt or mental illness.

 Debt impacts your mental health